Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 This area is closed for public safety reasons and to protect the historic Lighthouse, Visitor Center and other structures when no park staff is in the area.
 Weddings impact visitors not participating in the ceremonies.
 The Lighthouse is closed to weddings because the Lighthouse is a high visitation area, and weddings substantially increase the visitation and traffic in the area.
 The area is too small to safely accommodate wedding parties and visitors at the same time.
 Parking is also very limited.

-- All parking areas in the park are closed to camping and overnight parking, with the exception that visitors holding (hike-in) backcountry camping permits may park at trailheads and visitors staying overnight at the Clem Miller Environmental Education Center, the Point Reyes Hostel, the Point Reyes Bird Observatory, Stewart Horse Camp, and the Lifeboat Station may park at those locations.
+- All parking areas in the park are closed to camping and overnight parking, with the exception that visitors holding hike-in backcountry camping permits may park at trailheads and visitors staying overnight at the Clem Miller Environmental Education Center, the Point Reyes Hostel, the Point Blue Conservation Science Palomarin Field Station, UC Berkeley field station, Point Reyes Horse Camp, and the Lifeboat Station may park at those locations.

 Since overnight use and camping is prohibited in the park except in established backcountry campsites there is no valid reason for a vehicle to remain in the park overnight unless the Visitor and Resource Protection Division has been previously advised.